Returns a Boolean value indicating whether an app is available to handle a URL scheme.

 Unlike this method, the

 LSApplication requirement.
-That method works if an app is available to open the URL, whether or not you have declared the scheme.
+If an app is available to handle the URL, the system will launch it, whether or not you have declared the scheme.